 Habits are conditioned and reinforced every time a behaviour is repeated.
 The aim is to replace the old conditioned response with healthier behaviour, opening up to new possibilities which are consistent with your goal.
 Change moves from a negative mindset to a positive one.
 Increasingly thoughts are dealt with constructively and logically, and catastrophic thinking re-appraised.

-£65 per hour (first session is up to seventy five minutes) - Book Now
+£65 for first session.
+Subsequent sessions £55 per hour (first session is up to seventy five minutes) - Book Now

 “Speaking in large groups has always made me feel extremely anxious which is difficult to manage when my job requires presenting to my colleagues and clients.
 I have tried different techniques including CBT which helped initially but I would find myself in the same cycle of being uncontrollably nervous so that I am shaking and then worrying that will happen again.
 I have had 5 hypnotherapy sessions with Emma and they have made a huge difference to my confidence.
 She makes an effort to understand you so that she can tailor her sessions.
 As she suggested I have been listening regularly to voice recordings of each session which has been especially helpful before challenging situations, such as an interview I attended recently.
 Listening to her calming voice and using her relaxation techniques meant that I was able to successfully present to a large group of people today and for that I am extremely grateful for her help.”
 (H Dryden, Guildford)